adaup33/markettini_stock_application/README.md

   export const dynamic = 'force-dynamic'

 If you’re unsure whether a library works on Edge, assume it requires Node.js unless its docs explicitly say “Edge compatible.”

+## Mongoose connection (singleton)

+For how our Mongoose global singleton works, why we use it in Next.js, and how to use it safely, see:

+- docs/mongoose-singleton.md